|Nutritional Guidelines (per serving)|

 Heat a heavy-bottomed saucepan over medium heat, then add the butter.
 Meanwhile, in a small saucepan, bring the stock or broth to a boil.

-When the butter gets foamy, add the diced onion and almonds and sauté until the onion is slightly translucent about 2-3 minutes.
+When the butter gets foamy, add the diced onion and almonds and sauté until the onion is slightly translucent about 2 to 3 minutes.

 Add the uncooked rice and sauté, stirring constantly, for about a minute, or until the rice is fully coated with the melted butter.